 Everything parents should know about preventing baby food poisoning

 Now that your baby is older, you can finally start introducing new foods into their diet!
-But as they get exposed to more foods, their risk for food poisoning can also increases.
-Here’s how to prevent and treat baby food poisoning.
+Although you feed healthy food for toddlers, sometimes as th...

 - Bouts of vomiting